NREL/OpenStudio-ERI/README.md

 ## Setup

-Download [OpenStudio 2.5.1](https://github.com/NREL/OpenStudio/releases/tag/v2.5.1).
+1. Download [OpenStudio 2.5.1](https://github.com/NREL/OpenStudio/releases/tag/v2.5.1).
 At a minimum, install the Command Line Interface and EnergyPlus components.
+2. Clone or download this repository's source code.

 ## Running